Things to do in St Ives.

 Enjoy St Ives Beaches

-Are you looking for a beach holiday?
-Then, St Ives is certainly the place to be.
-You’ll have your pick of four main beaches, each of which is within walking distance from the town.
-While there are plenty of choices, Porthmeor is probably the most popular.
-You’ll have already spotted it if you visited the Tate as we suggested.
-There’s also Porthminister and this is perfectly located near to train and bus transport links.
-If you are looking for a more secluded option, then we definitely recommend Porthgwidden.
-This is tucked away and completely isolated.
-As such, it can be a quiet spot, perfect for soaking up some sun and there are beach huts to enjoy as well.
+If you are looking for a beach holiday then St Ives is certainly the place to be.
+You’ll have your pick of four main beaches, each within walking distance of the town.
+While there are plenty of choices, Porthmeor is the most popular (you’ll have already spotted it if you visited the Tate as we suggested).
+There’s also Porthminister Beach, our favourite and perfectly located near to train and bus transport links.
+If you are looking for a more secluded option then we recommend Porthgwidden Beach, tucked away in the corner of Downalong and, as such, can be a quiet spot.
+With its own beach huts Porthgwidden Beach is the perfect family friendly beach.

-If you’re keen to take a trip, you might want to head to a tiny little railway line.
-This connects St Ives to the rest of the network around Cornwall and South West England.
-One of the best things about this particular railway route is that it is incredibly scenic.
-Enjoy the spectacular views from the train window as the line sweeps along the coast past the golden sands of Carbis Bay & Hayle Towans.
-The ride is ten minutes to reach Lelant Saltings.
-Once you get to that location, you’ll be able to walk a couple of miles back into town.
-You’ll definitely want to have your camera ready when you’re riding this train.
+If you’re keen to take a short trip you should hop on the extremely scenic branch railway line that runs between St Ives and St Erth, connecting St Ives to the rest of the rail network around Cornwall and South West England.
+Enjoy the spectacular views from the train window as the line sweeps along the coast past the golden sands of Carbis Bay and Hayle Towans.
+Alternatively, after ten minutes hop off the train at Lelant and walk three miles back into town along the coastal footpath.
+You’ll definitely need your camera ready for this journey!
 Check out Scenic Rail Britain for train times.

-Finally, you can finish off a day in St Ives by finding the perfect spot to enjoy a beautiful sunset.
+Finally, finish off a day in St Ives by finding the perfect spot to enjoy a beautiful sunset.
 On a warm sunny evening there is nowhere better in St Ives to enjoy the sunset than Porthmeor Beach, or more specifically Porthmeor Beach Cafe!
-Enjoy a evening meal in one of the heated booths whilst being treated to a gorgeous sunset!
+Enjoy an evening meal in one of the heated booths whilst being treated to a gorgeous sunset!